-- Average charger downtime - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh dispensed - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to: electric utility tariff, electric vehicle service provider (EVSP) service contract, or public charger price. - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Normal operating hours, uptime, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Identify any current and planned use of renewable energy. - Describe any energy efficiency measures used that may exceed Title 24 standards in Part 6 of the California Code of Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of the project and any expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Submit the data described above electronically in a quarterly progress report throughout the duration of the agreement. - Collect data, information, and analysis described above and include in the Final Report.
+- Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh dispensed - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to: electric utility tariff, electric vehicle service provider (EVSP) service contract, or public charger price. - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Normal operating hours, uptime, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Identify any current and planned use of renewable energy. - Describe any energy efficiency measures used that may exceed Title 24 standards in Part 6 of the California Code of Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of the project and any expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Submit the data described above electronically in a quarterly progress report throughout the duration of the agreement. - Collect data, information, and analysis described above and provide to CAM.

+- Data Collection Plan.

-- Data on charger installations and charging events will be submitted electronically in Quarterly Progress Reports. - Data collection information and analysis will be included in the Final Report.
+- Data on charger installations and charging events will be submitted electronically in Quarterly Progress Reports.

+- Data collection information and analysis.